emma-030/Phase4Project_TimeSeries/README.md

 Zipcode 77080's 36 months' forecast:
 ![Zipcode_77080_forecast](Zipcode_77080_forecast.png)

-With our model's forecast not too far off from actual values, we decided to go ahead and forecast future prices for all zipcodes in Harris county, a duration of 3 years.
-See findings below
+With our model's forecast not too far off from actual values, we decided to go ahead and forecast future prices for all zipcodes in Harris county, for a duration of 36 months.
+See findings below.

 ### 5.2 Final Model - SARIMA Model for all Zip codes in Harris County that are within the USD 200,000 to 300,000 client budget
-Using the workflow established in Model 1, we forecasted a period of 36 months for all zipcodes in Harris county.
+Using the workflow established in Model 1, we forecasted a period of 36 months for all the 24 zipcodes within budget scope.
-Additionally, we calculated the ROI on the forecasted future price at end of April 2021.
+Then, we calculated the ROI on the forecasted future price at end of April 2021.
 We sorted the future ROIs and plotted the top five zip codes per below:
 ![Top5_zipcodes](Top5_zipcodes.png)

 Our final model forecasted house prices for the future period between 2018 & 2021.
 Per image above, we see the predicted top 5 zip codes interms of highest ROI; i.e., zipcodes: 77092, 77003, 77062, 77586 and 77345 whose ROI in the next 3 years will be between 23% & 33%.